Using dynamic loss weighting to boost improvements in forecast stability: Experimental design

 \subsection{Training methodology for N-BEATS(-S) networks}

-Although we use sMAPE and sMAPC for evaluation purposes (as these metrics are convenient for comparing methods), we use RMSSE and RMSSC for the forecast error and instability loss terms, respectively, due to numerical instabilities resulting from the use of sMAPE and sMAPC.
-Moreover, since high levels of forecast instability are particularly undesirable and should therefore incur a relatively high cost, using a quadratic loss function for forecast instability is preferable.
-Using these scale-independent loss functions also eliminates the need for data preprocessing.

-All networks are implemented in PyTorch \citep{NEURIPS2019_9015}, and we use the Adam optimizer with default settings \citep{kingma2014} and initial learning rates as specified in Table~\ref{TAB:HYPERPARAMETERS} to optimize the networks' parameters.
-To construct training batches, following \citet{vanbelle2023}, we first sample time series uniformly at random.
-Next, to obtain an input-output sample for each selected time series, we sample a time step uniformly at random from the forecasting origin range.
+Following \citet{vanbelle2023}, we use the scale-independent RMSSE and RMSSC for the forecast error and instability loss terms, respectively, thereby eliminating the need for data preprocessing.
+All networks are implemented in PyTorch \citep{NEURIPS2019_9015}, and we use the Adam optimizer with its default settings \citep{kingma2014} and initial learning rates specified in Table~\ref{TAB:HYPERPARAMETERS} to optimize the network parameters.
+To construct training batches, we also follow the approach outlined in \citet{vanbelle2023}.
+First, time series are sampled uniformly at random.
+Next, to obtain an input-output sample for each selected time series, a time step is sampled uniformly at random from the forecasting origin range.
 This range comprises the most recent observations that do not result in missing values when creating a sample, and its size is a hyperparameter.